Leaky-Image-Project/attacker-website/README.md

 # attacker-website
-To start, run node app.js
+To start, run the command line : node app.js